abuxolugo/abuxolugo.github.io/publications.md

 ## Other Presentations

+Buxó-Lugo, A. (2018, November).
+Testing listener flexibility in question-statement prosody interpretation.
+Invited talk, Cognitive Brown Bag series, Psychological and Brain Sciences, Villanova University.

 Buxó-Lugo, A. (2018, October).
 Adaptation in the interpretation of question-statement prosody.
 Invited talk, Computational Linguistics Reading Group, City University of New York (CUNY) Graduate Center.

 Buxó-Lugo, A., Nourani, S., & Kurumada, C. (2018, May).
 Adaptation in question-statement prosody processing.
 Invited talk, multi-lab psycholinguistics workshop, University of Toronto.

 Buxó-Lugo, A. (2017, March).
 Interactivity and adaptation in intonational boundary processing.
-Cognitive psychology talk series, Department of Psychology, University of Illinois at Urbana-Champaign.
+Cognitive Brown Bag series, Department of Psychology, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A. (2017, February).
 Expectations and adaptation in prosody.
 Invited talk, Language Science That Caught Our Ear talk series, Department of Brain and Cognitive Sciences, University of Rochester.

 Buxó-Lugo, A., Jacobs, C. L., & Watson, D. G. (2016, November).
 What’s a competitor?
-Language Processing talk series, University of Illinois at Urbana-Champaign.
+Language Processing Brown Bag series, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A. & Watson, D. G. (2016, April).
 Influence of syntax on prosodic parsing.
-Cognitive psychology talk series, Department of Psychology, University of Illinois at Urbana-Champaign.
+Cognitive Brown Bag series, Department of Psychology, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A. & Watson, D. G. (2016, February).
 Evidence for the influence of syntax on prosodic parsing.
 Linguistics Department Seminar, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A. & Watson, D. G. (2015, November).
 Influence of syntax on prosodic parsing.
-Language Processing talk series, University of Illinois at Urbana-Champaign.
+Language Processing Brown Bag series, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A., Toscano, J. C., & Watson, D. G. (2015, October).
 Task effects on prosodic prominence.
-Visual Cognition and Human Performance talk series, Department of Psychology, University of Illinois at Urbana-Champaign.
+Visual Cognition and Human Performance Brown Bag series, Department of Psychology, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A. & Watson, D. G. (2014, February).
 Top-down processing of intonational boundaries.
-Cognitive psychology talk series, Department of Psychology, University of Illinois at Urbana-Champaign.
+Cognitive Brown Bag series, Department of Psychology, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A. & Watson, D. G. (2012, September).
 The effects of intonational phrase boundaries on prominence.
-Cognitive psychology talk series, Department of Psychology, University of Illinois at Urbana-Champaign.
+Cognitive Brown Bag series, Department of Psychology, University of Illinois at Urbana-Champaign.